 Without the child’s motivation, you can’t go very far.

 We’ve talked about this often, how we observe what our child is interested in, what the child notices, or what the child is actively engaged doing.
 We then JOIN the child in that activity to enter into the child’s world.
 Once we can establish an engagement with the child, we can entice the child into a shared world of interaction.

 We have to go in with an open mind and no agenda.
 What does our child find fun?
-What gets his/her ‘gleam in the eye’?
+What gets their ‘gleam in the eye’?
 If your child likes kicking down towers, then that’s where you start!

 Maybe your child likes constructing the structure.
 Maybe your child is more interested in kicking it down.
 Maybe your child likes the cause-and-effect play that happens when they can impact what happens, such as when they cause the tower to fall.
 Maybe your child likes the crashing sound of the tower falling down.

 But what is it about the kicking down towers do they like?
 Look for clues.
 We want to see that emotional interest because that is what will hook the child into learning with you.
 The child will learn and develop from the emotional experiences that bring him or her shared joy with you.